 5. Pick a solid beginner plan

 You’ve got to have a plan.
 Failing to plan is planning to fail.
 You 100% need a mission for everyday in the gym.
 After you’ve chosen one, learn and watch closely how to do each move.
 Got questions?
 Ask them!
-I personally like the FOUNDATION plan for beginners.
-The moves are pretty basic and the volume isn’t too intense.
-From there you can progress onto something like REDEMPTION, or the BULK UP.
-Or our newest plan for 2017-2018, the 6-week Unlabeled Workout plan.
+I personally like the Foundation workout plan for beginners.
+(Or the 4-week Very Beginner workout plan for very beginners).

-6. Watch videos that get you all kinds of fired up
+6. Watch videos that get you fired up

 When first starting out there was a period of time that for 10 or 20 minutes before I planned on going to the gym I would watch inspiring videos to get me excited.
 Guys just killing it with some cool beat in the background.
 Majority of this battle is mental and that was a big part of getting me riled.
 (I remind myself of that every day.
 In fact, I made sure to have those types of videos created for EVERY workout program we launch.
 That way you can get as stoked as I did.)
 I suggest watching all of these: The Holiday Schedule, The Detox, Built for the Beach, and Redemption.

 7. Build your most epic of all epic playlists